-Masterworks is an investment platform that is based on a new business model, which will allow you to be the co-owner of an artwork.
-The investments are long term because it is necessary to wait between 5 and 10 years to sell the artwork at a price that can generate returns.
-In this Masterworks review, you'll learn all the ins and outs of this new investmente platform.
+Masterworks is an investment platform based on a new business model, which will allow you to become the co-owner of an artwork.
+The investments are long-term because it is necessary to wait between 5 and 10 years to sell the artwork at a price that can generate returns.
+In this Masterworks review, you'll learn all the ins and outs of this new investment platform.

 #1 Masterworks Review: A New Business Model

 Masterworks is an innovative company founded in 2017 that seeks to get artworks that have the potential to be revalued over time and thus be able to obtain high returns.
-The Masterworks business model consists of dividing the ownership of the acquired artworks so that anyone can be the co-owner of the artwork.
-In this way, when a piece is sold you will receive proportional earnings to your investment.
-In other words, if you choose to invest in the Masterworks platform, you are going to get stocks that represent a fraction of the ownership of the particular artwork you choose.
+The Masterworks business model divides the ownership of the acquired artworks so that anyone can be the co-owner of the artwork.
+This way, when a piece is sold, you will receive proportional earnings to your investment.
+In other words, if you choose to invest in the Masterworks platform, you will get stocks representing a fraction of the ownership of the artwork you choose.
 This isn't the same as buying penny stocks, which are simply stocks with a very low price, but rather a way to turn large-value assets into more manageable investments for the small investor.

 On the Masterworks platform, you will also find the evolution of the recognized artwork price.
 Also, there is a space with free content where you can learn a lot about artworks through endless interesting articles.

 To ensure that the artworks will be profitable in the long term, Masterworks focuses on buying art from artists who have appreciated over the years.
 This makes Masterworks focus on Blue-Chip art.
 This term comes from the stock market and refers to a stock that sells for a high price due to public confidence in its long history of constant earnings.
 Thus, by making the analogy, Masterworks invests in artwork by respected artists who have increased in value year by year and focuses specifically on Post-War and Contemporary art.

 Masterworks Artwork Index Performance